Kidnapping Attorneys at Lerner and Rowe

 For charges involving parental kidnapping, a Lerner and Rowe kidnapping attorney will help prove you had not knowingly kidnapped your child, had not detained them using force or fear tactics, nor had the intent to cause them physical harm.

 Contact a knowledgeable kidnapping attorney of Lerner and Rowe 24 hours a day, seven days a week at 602-667-7777 to schedule a free initial case evaluation and consultation.
+We will help your case to the best of our ability so don’t wait.

 Arizona Kidnapping Attorney Available 24 / 7